invertase/react-native-firebase/docs/analytics/usage/index.md

 ## Predefined Events

-To help you get started, Analytics provides a number of [event methods](/reference/analytics) that are common among different types of apps, including retail and ecommerce, travel, and gaming apps.
+To help you get started, Analytics provides a number of [event methods](/reference/analytics) that are common among different types of apps, including retail and e-commerce, travel, and gaming apps.
 To learn more about these events and when to use them, browse the [Events and properties](https://support.google.com/analytics/answer/9322688?hl=en&ref_topic=9267641) articles in the Firebase Help Center.